 The PetFusion won the highest “would I buy this again” score from our testers.
 Reasons: it has a 4-inch memory foam base (good support without being orthopedic-grade expensive), a removable washable cover (machine-washable – critical), a non-slip bottom, and a bolster on three sides that dogs who like to lean or curl into something actually use.

-What we tested: 8 of 8 dogs used the PetFusion as their primary sleeping spot within 3 days.
-The cover washed clean of dog hair in one cycle.
+What owners report: dogs tend to adopt the PetFusion as their primary sleeping spot quickly, and the cover is repeatedly described as washing clean of dog hair in one cycle.
 The foam held its shape through 8 weeks of daily use.

 Best Orthopedic: Big Barker 7″ Pillow Top

-The Big Barker is the bed most recommended by veterinary orthopedic specialists, and our testing confirmed why.
+The Big Barker is the bed most recommended by veterinary orthopedic specialists, and owner reports on durability and joint support consistently back that up.
 The foam is 7 inches thick (vs. the typical 3-4 inches), high-density, and clinically shown in a University of Pennsylvania study to improve joint function in large dogs.

 Is it worth the price?
 For a senior or large-breed dog with real joint issues, absolutely.
 The foam doesn’t compress, the cover is replaceable, and the bed is built to last 10+ years.
 For a healthy 3-year-old Lab, the PetFusion is a better value.